evan-07/serving-team-docs/serving-team-docs/tech-team/general-info.md

 We are artists who present with excellence.
 We value detail and precision.
 We are the primary and strongest support for everyone on stage.

 ## Mission
-To pursue excellence wherever we serve—using our God-given skills and talents to bless others, honor God, and bring glory to His name
+To pursue excellence wherever we serve—using our God-given skills and talents to bless others, honor God, and bring glory to His name.

 ## Vision
 To advance God’s Kingdom by providing excellent technical support for our movement, while intentionally discipling and empowering one another as we serve together.

 ## Core Values
 ### Discipleship
-- We grow together to become more like Christ
+- We grow together to become more like Christ.
-- Give grace freely as we all learn and grow
+- Give grace freely as we all learn and grow.
 ### Excellence
 - We honor God by giving our very best.
 ### Servant Leadership
 - We lead with love, not position.
 - We are here to serve, not to impress.
-- Stay humble, stay teachable
+- Stay humble, stay teachable.

 ## Technical Serving Team Guidelines
 - **Respect the Workspace**: Keep the booth clean and organized.
 No food or beverages allowed.
 Always practice CLAYGO (Clean As You Go).